peterszerzo/psz-cms/db/projects/show/scaling-tricks-for-geo.md

 	states = new stg.States(states);

 	$.get('data/us-states.geo.json', function(data) {
-		var rgj = new stg.RichGeoJSON(data);
+		var richGeoJson = new stg.RichGeoJSON(data);
 		// join by name
-		rgj.injectCollection(states, 'name', injectOptions);
+		richGeoJson.injectCollection(states, 'name', injectOptions);
 		// proceed to rendering
 	});

 The ``injectOptions`` specifies additional options that can be used to match models with GeoJSON features.
 It is not currently implemented in the example, but it is definitely something I'd like to explore in detail in a later discussion.
 Some features it could include:
 * case-sensitivity.
-* the number of characters that can be extra or off (a collection item with ``name: 'new\tjersey'`` could still be matched with a feature with ``name: 'New Jersey'``).
+* the number of characters that can be extra or off (a collection item with ``name: 'new\tjerseyx'`` could still be matched with a feature with ``name: 'New Jersey'``).
 * backup join keys.
 If there is no name field match, maybe there is a ``'state'``, or we can try our luck with an ``'id'``.
 * an entirely custom, project-specific join function, taking a model and a feature as parameters, and returning a boolean telling us whether they match.

 ``#injectCollections()`` would then return join statistics such as how many collection items could be injected, if there were several that could have been injected into the same GeoJSON feature, and so on (feature not yet implemented in the test project).
 Join options, back up keys and join strictness could then be refined based on the feedback from any previous attempt, even to a certain degree of automation.
-Messy data, you have got nothing on us.
+This workflow is sketched out in comments for now, and I welcome further ideas and code contribution to finish it up.

+This approach works well for apps where multiple data formats need to be supported (inconsistent data, user input).
+An alternate approach would be to format the data to make the join logic more universal.
+After [Tom MacWright](http://www.macwright.org/about/) kindly devoted some of his time to review this post, he suggested the following syntax:

+	statesData = [
+		{
+			name: 'Nebraska',
+			population: 1868516,
+			region: 'Midwest',
+			geometry: {
+				type: 'Join',
+				id: 'Nebraska',
+				collection: 'states'
+			}
+		},
+		{
+			name: 'Arizona',
+			population: 6626624,
+			region: 'Southwest',
+			geometry: {
+				type: 'Join',
+				id: 'Arizona',
+				collection: 'states'
+			}
+		}
+	];

+By formatting data this way, either the ``#injectCollections()`` method becomes much simpler to facilitate building a separate ``RichGeoJson`` instance, or, since this is already starting to look like a GeoFeature, shape data may end up right inside the collection data.

-#### Sync and Async GeoJSON in the Same App
+## Sync and Async GeoJSON in the Same App

-I cut my daydreaming short when I noticed that the above implementations for the US states visualization and the map pins one look a bit different.
-The latter is synchronous and yields ``richGeoJSON`` immediately, while the former may keep a spinner icon waiting through a five-second server lag before it retrieves the shape data and carries on with the rendering.
+The above implementations for the US states visualization and the map pins one look a bit different.
+The latter is synchronous and yields ``richGeoJSON`` immediately, while the former may keep a spinner icon waiting through a two-second server lag before it retrieves the shape data and carries on with the rendering.
 I am not very happy keeping these different implementations in mind, adding rendering logic in different places, one roaming free and the other buried inside an ajax callback.
 I settled with writing asynchronous(-looking) code whether I needed it or not, as follows:

-	var rgj = new stg.RichGeoJSON();
+	var richGeoJson = new stg.RichGeoJSON();
-	// set callback to execute when object is ready rgj.onReady(function() {
+	// set callback to execute when object is ready richGeoJson.onReady(function() {
 		// call rendering module with rich data
 	});
-	// construct rgj here, whether through build-from-lat-long or ajax-fetch-and-inject
+	// construct richGeoJson here, whether through build-from-lat-long or ajax-fetch-and-inject
 	// onReady called automatically when things are ready.

-I made ``rgj`` smart enough to execute ``onReady`` after either a build or an inject is complete, at which point we have all we need to send our logic-packed shapes over to rendering.
-I found this code to be more readable and uniform, making my app behave the same for whatever data that rolls in.
-I left out a fair amount of detail, and even so, I have no doubt that there is a lot of room here for refining and refactoring.
+The ``richGeoJson`` instance will remember to execute its ``onReady`` method after either a build or an inject is complete, at which point we have all we need to send our logic-packed shapes over to rendering.
+I found this code to be more readable and uniform, making my app behave the same for whatever data that rolled in.
+In the end, I managed to share a fair amount of code between rendering ready-available latitude-longitude points or shape files.
+Rendering

-### On View Rendering: Conventional, Interactive, Data-Driven

-Note: this section is in its very early stages of writing and is not yet covered in the test project.
-May break off to a follow-up blog post.
+# The View Side

 The data- and model-related implementations above centered around polymorphism, and view-related ones did the same.
 From my very first experiences tinkering with d3 code, I had a hard time keeping my code clean, and generally felt sceptical that most d3 code examples available online, with all their nesting and lack of high-level clarity, could scale (in saying so, I do not mean to imply that these insightful pieces of code failed at their intended purpose).

 At this point, I really got used to Backbone views, and so, inspired by Shirley's code examples, I ended up splitting up my d3 code into methods of a custom view object - methods that copy a Backbone view's API and thus behave like any other view my app uses.

-The difference in my implementation was that I didn't extend from a ``Backbone.View``, but from a generic ``Marionette.Object`` - which, for those of you used to other frameworks, just an object that has an event system mixed into it, and calls ``initialize`` when instantiated so one doesn't need to touch the constructor.
+	/*
+	 *  Extend from Marionette.js' Object constructor to have access to an event system
+	 *  and an initialize method.
+	 */

-	View = Marionette.Object.extend({
+	stg.GeoView = Marionette.Object.extend({

+		/*
+	     * Backbone's initializer called when an instance is created.
+	     * Sets container and data.
+	     */
-		initialize: function() {},
+		initialize: function(options) {},

-		onRender: function() {},
-		renderContainer: ,
+		/*
+	     * Render visualization, set attributes and event listeners.
+	     * Called only when the data changes.
+	     */
 		render: function() {},

+		/*
+	     * Render the visualizations svg container and an inside group.
+	     * Store these on the instance.
+	     */
+		renderSvgContainer: function() {},

+		/*
+	     * Set or update attributes.
+Called within render, and as a lightweight update method
+	     *   when the data doesn't change, but its presentation does (e.g. when a map is recolored).
+	     */
-		update: function() {},
+		setAttributes: function() {},

+		/*
+	     * Get class name for a feature.
+	     * Use _model references to have access to attributes and instance methods.
+	     */
+		getFeatureClass: function(feature) {},

+		/*
+	     * Destroys view by unbinding event listeners and removing dom elements.
+	     */
 		destroy: function() {}

 	});

-## Conclusion
+For those of you familiar with the [BackboneD3View](https://github.com/akre54/Backbone.D3View) project, you may notice the many similarities.
+This time, I simply opted for a more simplistic solution, lightly built from scratch.

+# All Together

+Putting all the pieces together, here is how a map pin visualization could look like:

+	(function(data) {

+		var mapItems = new Backbone.Collection(data);

+		var richGeoJson = new stg.RichGeoJson();

+		richGeoJson.onReady(function() {
+			new stg.GeoView({
+				el: '.viz',
+				richGeoJson: richGeoJson
+			}).render();
+		});

+		richGeoJson.buildFromLatLongCollection(mapItems);

+	}());

+Note that this is by no means polished code.
+On actual applications, I moved all logic generating ``richGeoJson`` into an instance method on the collection.
+Generating the view ended up in a controller module.
+The API changed a little bit to conform to make things more consistent across a larger codebase.
+My goal was not presenting a library, perhaps just a few ideas on how one could be created, if a formalized version makes sense for your project.
+In this example, extending the view from a handy, well-documented base class would undoubtedly make things a bit more clear.
+This could become an open-source miniproject, and if you're interested in having it around, please let me know.

+# So, Worth it?

+I think so.
+From personal experience, these tricks do give some organizational and semantic clarity, more code reuse and more flexibility to implement new features.
 What do you think?
-I for sure had a nice time using some of these tricks, and I am having an equally nice one writing them out in this post.
-That said, I am sure things can be better - and I look forward to hearing suggestions on how to move around responsibilities, factor in, out and over.
-Until then, happy mapping!
+Care to do me a favor and head over to [GitHub](https://github.com/pickled-plugins/scaling-tricks-for-geo/issues) and write down some thoughts?

+Otherwise, or until then, happy mapping!